 Porto Koufo is a village in the South of Sithonia in Toroneos bay.
-It has a long history and it is the deepest natural harbour in Greece.
+It has a long history and it is the deepest natural harbor in Greece.
 It was even mentioned by the historian Thucydides in his works.
 Porto Koufo is one of the few remaining villages with a very low rate of permanent residents.

-Porto Koufo means “deaf port”, because it is protected so that the sound of the sea could not be heard.
+Porto Koufo means “deaf port” because it is protected so that the sound of the sea could not be heard.
 It is only a few kilometers away from the larger town of Toroni, and Porto Koufo is part of the Porta (fortification) that protected Toroni from pirates.

 Population: About 150 permanent residents